alexmolas/suite/README.md

 ## What's semantic unit testing?

-Semantic unit testing is a testing approach that evaluates whether a function's implementation aligns with its documented behavior, as described in its docstring.
-It focuses on analyzing the relationships between functions and their dependencies to ensure correctness and maintainability.
+Semantic unit testing is a testing approach that evaluates whether a function's implementation aligns with its documented behavior.
+The code is analyzed using LLMs to assess whether the implementation matches the expected behavior described in the docstring.

-Here's a short example of how to use the library
+Here's an example of how to use it

 ```python
 from suite import suite

 tester = suite(model_name="openai/o3-mini")